AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/rust/rust.md

 # Favourite Rust features

 ## Tooling
 Coming from a Python background, which has a broken tooling system with several implementations of a package manager, Rust is a breath of fresh air.

-Cargo is the main tool
+- cargo: Package manager
+- cli

 ## Type system and match statements
 Rust's type system is extensible, and allows the compiler to check the code's validity.